ryan-mcclue/unsw/comp3231/week2.md

 Unsafe not necessarily a deadlock, just no guarantee So an avoidance algorithm would only grant requests that result in safe states

-First-come first-serve policy to help prevent starvation
+First-come first-serve policy to help prevent starvation on lock acquisition.
+Time slices also to prevent long-running processes dominating.